AmirhosseinSafari-Embedded/AmirhosseinSafari-Embedded/README.md

 -   Master's degree in Control Engineering
 -   Bachelor's degree in Electrical Engineering

-### 🔭 What i am currently working on
+### 🔭 What I am currently working on

--  Embedded application developement for ECUs of automative systems
+-  Embedded application development for ECUs of automotive systems
--  Initiating low level device drivers for DSPs
+-  Initiating low-level device drivers for DSPs

 ### 🔨 Languages and Tools: